MuhammadMoinFaisal/YOLOv8-DeepSORT-Object-Tracking/README.md

 cd yolo/v8/detect

 ```
-- Downloading the DeepSORT Files From The Google Drive ,place them into the yolo/v8/detect folder
+- Downloading the DeepSORT Files From The Google Drive
 ```

 https://drive.google.com/drive/folders/1kna8eWGrSfzaR6DtNJ8_GchGgPMv3VC8?usp=sharing

+- After downloading the Zip file from the drive, unzip it go into the subfolders and place the deep_sort_pytorch folder into the yolo/v8/detect folder
 ```
 - Downloading a Sample Video from the Google Drive
 ```